operator-framework/enhancements/enhancements/service-binding.md

 ### Read and Watch Resources which provide binding metadata
 * CSVs
 * CRDs
 * All CRs, which is effecively implies all resources!
-This is because the we don't know the Group and Resource of CRs in advance.
+This is because we don't know the Group and Resource of CRs in advance.

 ### Read Resources which contain binding information
 * ConfigMaps
 * Secrets
 * Routes
 * Services
 * All CRs, which is effecively implies all resources!
-This is because the we don't know the Group and Resource of CRs in advance.
+This is because we don't know the Group and Resource of CRs in advance.

 ### Read and Update popular podSpec-based workloads
 * deployments